maroontress/Oxbind.CSharp/README.md

 # Oxbind

-Oxbind is an XML deserializer using APIs of .NET Standard 1.3.
+Oxbind is a .NET library that deserializes an XML document.
+It depends on .NET Standard 1.3.

 ## Example